zerotunnelexception/cathook/README.md

 ## Risk of VAC detection

 The software could be detected by VAC in the future.
 Only use it on accounts you won't regret getting VAC banned.
 However, the detection chance is around 0.

+Also *there's* a chance to get manually gamebanned by Valve (not caused by cheat itself)